 Start Supplemental Information

-The FHWA, in cooperation with the Wisconsin Department of Transportation (WisDOT), will prepare an Environmental Impact Statement (EIS) for proposed improvements in the I-90/94 corridor and adjacent local road systems from the US 12/WIS 16 interchange (2 miles north of Wisconsin Dells) to the I-39 interchange (south of Portage), approximately 25 miles.
+The FHWA, in cooperation with the Wisconsin Department of Transportation (WisDOT), will prepare a Tier 1 Environmental Impact Statement (EIS) for proposed improvements in the I-90/94 corridor and adjacent local road systems from the US 12/WIS 16 interchange (2 miles north of Wisconsin Dells) to the I-39/WIS 78 interchange (south of Portage), approximately 25 miles.
 The project limits include operational areas of influence at each interchange.
-The purpose of this project is to address pavement and bridge structural needs; highway and roadside safety issues and design deficiencies; accommodate existing and projected traffic volumes; and improve the transportation system's ability to support local and regional tourism economies in the Wisconsin Dells area and northern Wisconsin.
-The EIS will evaluate a range of alternatives for the I-90/94 mainline and system interchanges, adjacent arterial roads, and connections to the local road network.
-This may result in full reconstruction and redesign of the I-90/94 corridor in this area and rebuilding existing interchanges.
-The EIS will be prepared in accordance with 23 USC 139, 23 CFR 771, and 40 CFR 1500-1508.
-Completion of the EIS is expected in 2018 and the Record of Decision (ROD) in 2019.
+The preliminary purpose of this project is to address pavement and bridge structural needs; highway and roadside safety issues and design deficiencies; accommodate existing and projected traffic volumes; and improve the transportation system's ability to support local and regional tourism economies.

-Public involvement is a critical component of the National Environmental Policy Act (NEPA) and will occur throughout the development of the draft and final Environmental Impact Statement.
+Public involvement is a critical component of the National Environmental Policy Act (NEPA) and will occur throughout the development of the draft and final Tier 1 EIS.
 All environmental documents will be made available for review by federal and state resource agencies and the public.
 Specific efforts to encourage involvement by, and solicit comments from, minority and low-income populations in the project study area will be made, with public involvement meetings held throughout the environmental document process.
 Public notice will be given as to the time and place of public involvement meetings.
-A public hearing will be held after the completion of the Draft EIS.
+A public hearing will be held after the completion of the Draft Tier 1 EIS.

-Inquiries related to this study can be sent to firstname.lastname@example.org.
-A public Web site will be maintained throughout the study to provide information about the project and allow for on-line public comment (http://www.dot.wisconsin.gov/projects/swregion/9094/index.htm).
-To ensure the full range of issues related to the proposed action are addressed and all significant issues identified, comments and suggestions are invited from all interested parties.
+Inquiries related to this study can be sent to email@example.com.
+A public Web site will be maintained throughout the study to provide information about the project (http://www.dot.wisconsin.gov/projects/swregion/9094/index.htm).
+To ensure Start Printed Page 74834the full range of issues related to the proposed action are addressed and all significant issues identified, comments and suggestions are invited from all interested parties.
 Comments and questions concerning the proposed action and the EIS should be directed to the FHWA address provided above.